-Conversion data are read by taking $\overline{\text{CS}}$ low and by applying SCLK to shift out the data directly (no command is used).
-Conversion data are buffered, which allows data to be read up to one f{MOD} clock cycle before the next $\overline{\text{DRDY}}$ falling edge.
+Conversion data are read by taking $\overline{CS}$ low and by applying SCLK to shift out data directly (no command is used).
+Conversion data are buffered, which allows data to be read up to one $f{MOD}$ clock cycle before the next $\overline{DRDY}$ falling edge.
 Conversion data may be read multiple times until the next conversion data are ready.
 If the register read command was sent in the previous frame then register data replaces the conversion data.

-8-33 shows an example of reading 24-bit conversion data with the STATUS and CRC bytes disabled.
+图 8-33 shows an example of reading the 16-bit conversion data with the STATUS and CRC bytes disabled.

-- Before the first SCLK, SDO/DRDY is the previous state when SDO_MODE = 0b.
-Otherwise, SDO/DRDY follows DRDY. - B. The data field is two bytes (16-bit resolution) or three bytes (24-bit resolution). - C. In synchronized and start/stop control modes, DRDY returns high at the eighth SCLK falling edge.
+- A. Before the first SCLK, SDO/DRDY is the previous state when SDO MODE = 0b.
+Otherwise, SDO/DRDY follows DRDY. - B. The data field is two bytes. - C. In synchronized and start/stop control modes, DRDY returns high at the eighth SCLK falling edge.
 In one-shot control mode, DRDY remains low until a new conversion is started.